kimboyd12/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses screensizes to adapt the content for that size.
+A fully adaptive site uses media queries  to make a site look good on every screen size or device.

 2. Describe what it means to be mobile first vs desktop first.

+To be mobile first design, you start building the page to be viewable on a mobile device as that is usually the most challenging, then you work your way up to desktop view.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It resets the base font size to 10px instead of 16px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows you to write CSS in a different syntax that is easier to write and read.
+The preprocesser then complies the new CSS code into regular CSS to apply to the site.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is that it allows us to write the .less in different files and then import into one.
+This makes things so much more organized.
+The concept that I have had the most trouble with is mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.